December 5, 2011: 3D fileSpace 1.1 available!

 Grab Scroll works with any kind of mouse, pen & tablet, trackpad, trackball...
 With a 2-button mouse, set it to use the secondary button and you can then click-and-drag to Grab Scroll, or click without moving the mouse to get the usual "right-click" menu.

-With 3 buttons, you can click-and-drag with the middle button to Grab Scroll, or click to open links in a new tab or to perform any other action that does not involve dragging--not Dashboard or Exposé.
+With 3 buttons, you can click-and-drag with the middle button to Grab Scroll, or click to open links in a new tab or to perform any other action that does not involve dragging.

 Scroll Keys let you scroll from the keyboard in all applications, with only one set of keys.
 This gives you consistent, dependable scrolling everywhere, without having to remember which application uses which keys and without having to reach for the mouse.